"It's surely best for little children to live an orderly life, especially if they can order it themselves."

 Feminine Women Can Cook: The tomboyish Pippi subverts this trope; her approach to cooking is somewhat slapdash and eccentric, but as is frequently demonstrated, the results tend to be quite delicious.

-First Person Peripheral Narrator: Tommy and Annika are used in the 1969 TV series are often heard as voice-over narrators when exposition needs to be delivered.
+First-Person Peripheral Narrator: Tommy and Annika in the 1969 TV series are often heard as voice-over narrators when exposition needs to be delivered.
 On very rare occasions, they'd even directly address the camera to explain something — like in the first episode, when Tommy and Annika introduce themselves and their family to the viewer through their regular voice-over narration, and then as they leave their house to run for school, Annika stops in front of the camera and tells the audience: "This is our house!"